openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  It is better to have a column to mark the record as inactive than to remove the data from the system using the SQL delete keyword.

-   -  Please note that GDPR may require the data be deleted.
+   -  Please note that GDPR may require that data be deleted.
 If a field is determined to contain PII and falls under the realm of GDPR, That data should be deleted from the system.